-Videos to help Grade 6 students understand ordered pairs and how to locate ordered pairs on the coordinate plane.
+Videos and solutions to help Grade 6 students understand ordered pairs and how to locate ordered pairs on the coordinate plane.

 New York State Common Core Math Grade 6, Module 3, Lesson 14